 Generalized seizures affect the entire body.
 There are two types of generalized seizures; grand mal seizures and petit seizures.
 Grand mal seizures are the most common type of seizures in cats.
 They will usually cause the cat to fall over on its side.
 Uncontrolled muscle movement will occur, including a paddling motion in the legs.
 Salivation will increase, and there may be frothing at the mouth.
 There may also be involuntary urination and defecation.
 The cat will be unaware of their surroundings and it will be unresponsive.
 Petit mal seizures do not cause convulsions.
 A Petit mal seizure will cause the cat to lose consciousness.

 The worst type of seizure a cat can have is one that involves repeated grand mal seizures.
 In some cases, the cat will not have recovered from one seizure before the next one occurs.
-The cat may be in a state of seizure for several hours, which is known as status epilepticus.
+The cat may be stuck in a status epilepticus, staying in a state of seizure for several hours.

 Single seizures are not life-threatening, but status epilepticus is.
-If a cat experiences a prolonged seizure, emergency medical attention should be sought immediately.
+If a cat experiences a prolonged seizure, emergency medical attention is necessary.

-What Are the Symptoms and Warning Signs of a Cat Seizure?
+What Are The Symptoms & Warning Signs Of A Cat Seizure?

 Seizures occur in three phases.
 The first of these is the pre-seizure phase, which is the warning sign that a seizure is imminent:

-During the pre-seizure phase, which is also called the aura, the cat will appear to be restless.
+During the pre-seizure phase, also known as the aura, the cat will appear to be restless.
 It may pace up and down, seek attention, and it may meow a lot.
 The cat will start salivating and it may hideaway.
 These pre-seizure warning signs will occur a few minutes before the seizure begins.

 The Ictus is the seizure itself.
 During this phase, the cat may become excited and may start running around.
 The cat will salivate, and it may foam at the mouth.
 There will be signs of uncoordinated muscle movements and the cat may collapse on its side.
 The cat may lose control of its bladder and bowels.
 Temporary blindness is also common.

-Following a seizure, a cat will enter the recovery phase, which is also known as the post-ictal phase.
+Following a seizure, a cat enters the recovery phase, or the post-ictal phase.
 During this phase, the cat may appear disorientated and its movements become uncoordinated.
 It is during this period that temporary blindness will become noticeable.
 The blindness can last from several minutes to a few days.

 It is rare for a cat to become vicious during a seizure.
 In fact, quite the opposite is true.
 A cat will usually sense the seizure coming on and seek comfort.
 While the seizure is occurring, the cat will not be aware of what is going on around it.
 So, comforting the cat during a seizure will be of little use.
 It is more important to comfort and reassure the cat during the post-ictal stage of a seizure.